mealie-recipes/mealie/docs/docs/documentation/admin/backups-and-exports.md

 All recipe data can be imported and exported as necessary from the UI.
 Under the admin page you'll find the section for using Backups and Exports.

 !!! danger
-    As this is still a **BETA** It is recommended that you backup your data often and store in more than one place.
-Ad-hear to backup best practices with the [3-2-1 Backup Rule](https://en.wikipedia.org/wiki/Backup){:target="_blank"}.
+    As this is still a **BETA** it is recommended that you backup your data often and store in more than one place.
+Adhere to backup best practices with the [3-2-1 Backup Rule](https://en.wikipedia.org/wiki/Backup){:target="_blank"}.
 Prior to upgrading you **should** perform a backup to limit any data loss.

 !!! tip "Mealie data that is saved on backups"
     - [x] Recipe Data